 Having a comprehensive evaluation is important in uncovering these issues and getting the most appropriate care.
-Our team approach addresses these needs and offers management through medical or surgical options, which correct the anatomy, eliminating GERD and its symptoms for good.
+Our team approach addresses these needs and offers management through medical or surgical options.

 Our unique Heartburn Center offers:

-- A multidisciplinary team of surgeons, gastroenterologists, nurses and dieticians that supports a comprehensive model not found elsewhere in the area
+- A multidisciplinary team of surgeons, gastroenterologists, nurses and dietitians that supports a comprehensive model not found elsewhere in the area.

 Following a thorough evaluation, some additional testing may be required in order to determine the cause of your symptoms.
 The Heartburn Center offers access to state-of-the-art diagnostic tests, including manometry, which assess swallowing function, upper endoscopy and pH monitoring.
 Based on the test results, an individualized treatment plan will be developed, which could include lifestyle modifications, medication management or incisionless or minimally invasive surgery.